 Basic conservation laws.
 Flow kinematics.
-The Navier-Stokes equations and some of its exact solutions Nondimensional parameters and different flow regimes, vorticity dynamics.
+The Navier-Stokes equations and some of its exact solutions.
+Non-dimensional parameters and different flow regimes, vorticity dynamics.
+Cross-listed with CENG 210A.
 Prerequisites: MAE 101A-B and MAE 110A, or consent of instructor.